Mujer contra mujer (album): Release and impact

-It was not conceived with what happened next in mind.
-It is an artwork about love between two women who I decided to photograph that way, with that color.
-We never thought about the strong connotation that it was going to have, or that the public road companies were going to refuse to put up that poster and everything that happened afterwards.
-We never conceived or made it for that to happen.
-Today you see it and it's a simple, innocent cover, but at the time it was a scandal.
-There were people who embraced it and many people who rejected it.
-It's almost prehistoric to talk about it: it's love between two women, and at that time people were horrified by a gay condition, it didn't exist for society, so that's why it was so strong.
-For me it was a banner of liberation and to show 'Here we are, we make this music, this is what it's worth', and I generated that image, but for me it is an artwork about love".
+It wasn't conceived with what later happened in mind.
+It's a cover about the love between two women; I decided to photograph them that way, with that color palette.
+We never imagined the strong connotations it would carry, or that outdoor advertising companies would refuse to post the billboard, or everything that came afterwards.
+We never thought about it or did it expecting that reaction.
+Today you look at it and it's a simple, innocent cover, but at the time it was a scandal.
+Some people embraced it, and many rejected it.
+Talking about it now feels prehistoric: it's the love between two women, and back then people were horrified by anything gay.
+It simply didn't exist for society, and that's why it hit so hard.
+For me it was a banner of liberation, of saying 'Here we are, this is the music we make, this is what matters', and I created that image, but to me, it's just a cover about love."

-With Mujer contra mujer, Mihanovich and Carballo installed the discussion of lesbianism on the mostly conservative Argentine television.
-The duo famously performed the title track in Susana Giménez' talk show, where they got very close to each other to share a microphone after one of them suddenly stopped working, while singing a song that explicitly dealt with love between women.
+With Mujer contra mujer, Mihanovich and Carballo helped install the discussion of lesbianism on the mostly conservative Argentine television.
+The duo famously performed the title track in Susana Giménez' eponymous talk show, where they got very close to each other to share a microphone after one of them suddenly stopped working, while singing a song that explicitly dealt with love between women.
 Martín Graziano of La Nación described this performance as "one of the great moments of Argentine popular culture," while Adrián Melo of Página/12 felt that Mihanovich and Carballo were "so subversive that it was moving."

 When the duo promoted the album on Juan Alberto Badía's program Imagen de Radio, Carballo spoke openly about being a homosexual for the first time and confessed her love for Mihanovich.
 Jiménez considered this coming out to be a landmark for Argentine lesbians and noted its impact: "[Carballo's] confession was unprecedented in the memory of a country still inexperienced in fairly basic matters.
 In the 1970s, the filmic suggestion that La Raulito was a lesbian had served to reinforce the identification of homosexuality with misfortune.
 This was not the case: Celeste looked great."
 Near the end of the interview, the singer also criticized the treatment of Argentine society towards homosexuality, stating:

 There are many people like me, (...) and they are among us.
 And there are many who keep their mouths shut and do not speak and hide.
 And there are many girls who paint their nails and it bothers them at night. (...)
 I understand that people are scared and feel rejection, but it does not seem normal and natural to me that I always have to speak with second words and never use the correct one because then...
 I continue to attack this prudish and macho society that Argentina really is.